oanguenot/webrtc-experiments/documentation/Story behind webrtc.md

 # The story behind WebRTC

 This document is my personal understanding of how the WebrRTC technology has emerged from browser.
-I'm not from Google but the main information I found is related to Google and Chrome.
+I'm not from Google but the main information I found is related to Google and Chrome because they have a clear WebRTC release notes.

 ## A long time ago